rjkviegas/skills-workshops/week-5/callbacks_following_the_flow_of_control/README.md

 ```

 2. I run the code to see if the numbers got printed in order (1, 2, 3 etc.).
 If they do, my prediction was correct.
+#### Following the flow fast

+A developer constantly analyses the flow of control of their code.
+Keep trying to improve this skill.
+The more adept you are at reading the flow of control without running the code, the faster you'll be.
+Build this intuition by making predictions and checking if your prediction is right.

 3. If my prediction was incorrect, I examine the code and experiment with it to try to figure out why.
 Once I understand, I update my `console.log`s to reflect my new prediction and return to step 2.